kwahid/HNTSMRG_2024/Evaluation_example/README.md

 - `96_preRT_mask_registered.nii.gz`
 - `99_preRT_mask_registered.nii.gz`

-#### Description

-Each NIfTI file in this directory corresponds to a specific patient and represents the predicted segmentation of relevant anatomical structures as observed in pre-treatment imaging.
-These predictions are compared against mid-treatment ground truth masks to assess the performance and reliability of the segmentation models.

-#### Usage

-These prediction masks are intended to be used for:
-- Evaluating the accuracy of segmentation models against ground truth data.
-- Studying pre-treatment anatomical structures for better treatment planning.
-- Research and development of improved predictive models for radiation oncology.

-#### File Format

-The masks are stored in NIfTI format, which is widely used in medical imaging due to its ability to store multidimensional data along with metadata.
-Each file contains:
-- Voxel-wise segmentation data.
-- Relevant header information for proper spatial orientation.

-#### Notes

-- Ensure that the NIfTI files are correctly registered to the corresponding imaging data.
-- When using these masks, please cite the original source or dataset if applicable.

----

-### DSCagg_calculation.ipynb
+## DSCagg_calculation.ipynb

-This Jupyter Notebook, `DSCagg_calculation.ipynb`, is used to calculate the Dice Similarity Coefficient (DSC) for evaluating the accuracy of the predicted masks compared to the ground truth masks.
+This Jupyter Notebook, `DSCagg_calculation.ipynb`, is used to calculate the DSCagg for evaluating the accuracy of the predicted masks compared to the ground truth masks.

-#### Description

-The Dice Similarity Coefficient (DSC) is a statistical tool used to measure the similarity between two sets of data.
-In this context, it is used to compare the overlap between the predicted segmentation masks and the ground truth segmentation masks.

-#### Usage

-1. Ensure that the predicted masks and ground truth masks are correctly registered and aligned.
-2. Load the `DSCagg_calculation.ipynb` notebook.
-3. Follow the instructions within the notebook to calculate the DSC for each pair of masks.

-#### Notes
+## Notes

-- The DSC values range from 0 to 1, where 1 indicates perfect overlap, and 0 indicates no overlap.
+- The DSCagg values range from 0 to 1, where 1 indicates perfect overlap, and 0 indicates no overlap.
-- Use the calculated DSC values to evaluate and improve the segmentation models.

----

-## Contributing

-If you would like to contribute to this project, please fork the repository and create a pull request with your changes.
-Ensure that your contributions adhere to the guidelines and standards of the project.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-## Acknowledgments

-- We acknowledge the contributions of all researchers and institutions involved in the creation and maintenance of this dataset.
-- Please cite the original source or dataset when using these masks in your research.
+- DSCagg was initially described in detail in [this paper (doi: 10.1109/EMBC48229.2022.9871907)](https://ieeexplore.ieee.org/document/9871907).